Exploring Elgar's 'Enigma' Variations

 If his later account is to be believed, Elgar hit on the theme while improvising at the piano (21 October 1898, soon after the premiere of his Leeds Festival cantata Caractacus).
 He amused himself and his wife by varying it as their friends might have done ‘if they were asses enough to compose’.
 He developed the ‘portraits’ on paper, completing the score, according to his note, on ‘Feb 18 1898’ (although it was actually 1899).
 Soon he was playing some of the variations to friends.

-In this letter Elgar mentions to his close friend and publisher August Jaeger that he has started working on a set of variations.View images from this item (2)
+In this letter Elgar mentions to his close friend and publisher August Jaeger that he has started working on a set of variations.
+These later became known as the 'Enigma' variations.View images from this item (2)

 Elgar sent the score to the agent of the Austro-Hungarian Hans Richter, who agreed to conduct it.
 The endorsement of so prominent a figure (conductor of the first complete Ring cycle at Bayreuth in 1876) was of inestimable value to Elgar, enabling him at 42 to escape the perception that he was merely a provincial musician in a nation prone to musical xenophilia.
 The premiere (St James’s Hall, London, 19 June 1899) was immediately understood as an important event; the music’s outstanding quality was recognized by such musicians as Hubert Parry and the young Gustav Holst.
 The work was soon taken up by other conductors at home and abroad.
 Elgar’s most productive twenty years followed, including further recognition overseas, mainly in Germany and the U.S.A.